JosephLai241/URS/README.md

 * Use an account with high karma to get your PRAW credentials
 * Scrape less results per run

-Available requests are refilled if you use the PRAW scrapers intermittently, which might be a good solution to bypassing rate limit issues.
+Available requests are refilled if you use the PRAW scrapers intermittently, which might be a good solution for bypassing rate limit issues.
 This can be especially helpful if you have automated URS and are not looking at the output on each run.

 ---